DewyKB/dewy/docs/docs/Getting Started/admin_ui.md

 ---
-title: Using the Console
+title: Using the Admin UI
 sidebar_position: 3
 ---

-# Using the Console
+# Using the Admin UI

 Fire up Dewy